MarvelousLim/MCPA/README.md

 MIT License

-Copyright (c) 2024 Lev Shur, Viacheslav Mozolenko, Natan Rose, John Machta
+Copyright (c) 2024 Lev Shchur, Viacheslav Mozolenko, Natan Rose, John Machta

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal